 Internal mailing code 31

 The Student Health Centre is available in Lund and at Campus Helsingborg.

-Our staff includes welfare officers, nurses, psychologists, physical therapists, psychiatrists, and a medical secretary.
+Our staff includes welfare officers, nurses, psychologists, psychiatrists, and a medical secretary.